RFernandezNixxes/boogy90.github.io/RootSignaturesAsm.md

 ## Dissecting shader assembly with different d3d12 root signatures

 In this post I'd like to show how changing the root signature can impact the generated shader assembly.
 The assembly that we will be looking at is the assembly from RDNA2, specifically taken on a AMD RX6600 XT.
 The ISA documentation can be found [here](https://developer.amd.com/wp-content/resources/RDNA_Shader_ISA.pdf).
 We are going to assume that the reader has a basic understanding of D3D12 root signatures.
-The asm has been extracted by using RenderDoc.
+The assembly has been extracted by using RenderDoc.

 The HLSL shader that we will be referencing is a basic pixel shader that outputs a single color from a constant buffer: